GuoChengLu/exercise3/README.md

 # exercise3
-This an exercise for github
+This an exercise for push local git repository github

 It just a easy test for git.